 Launching a BEAST attack

 This would result in the attacker injecting data blocks into the session.
 They would both have the IV of a message and XOR it with the plaintext block they wish to inject.
 They could then send these to the server and observe the server’s response – i.e., they would launch a man-in-the-middle attack and perform a so-called record-splitting attack.
-That’s how they can get access to information exchanged between web servers and browsers, such as passwords, credit card numbers, and more.
+That’s how they can access information exchanged between web servers and browsers, such as passwords, credit card numbers, and more.

 Initially, with the BEAST attack, the problem was that only guessing an entire block of ciphertext seemed possible.
-But, unfortunately, guessing a whole block of data, even just an 8-bit block, is a challenging task that might require as many as 2568 attempts.
+But unfortunately, guessing a whole block of data, even just an 8-bit block, is a challenging task that might require as many as 2568 attempts.
 This made BEAST a theoretical attack that seemed unfeasible, if not impossible.

 But as Thai Duong and Juliano Rizzo discovered in 2011, a different approach was possible.
 The duo did that instead of trying to guess the whole block.
 They moved the cipher block boundaries, isolating only one byte.
 As a result, guessing one byte is significantly more manageable, as it limits the maximum attempts of guessing a single digit of a number, for example, to 10.byte, with borders being shifted after every successful guess.
 This is the chosen boundary part of the attack.